ttezel/twit/README.md

 })
 ```

-Emitted when a connection attempt is made to Twitter.
-The http `request` object is emitted.

 ##event: 'reconnect'

+Emitted when a reconnection attempt is made to Twitter.
+The http `request` and `response` objects are emitted, along with the time (in milliseconds) left before the reconnect occurs. `Twit` follows Twitter's guidelines on reconnecting to the Streaming API.

 ```javascript
 stream.on('reconnect', function (request, response, connectInterval) {